ensdomains/dnsprovejs/docs/libraries.rst

 .. autofunction:: Oracle#deleteProof
 .. autofunction:: OracleProof

-ProofResult
+DnsResult
 ===========

-`ProofResult` is an object returned by calling `lookup` function and contains information about the DNS record.
+`DnsResult` is an object returned by calling `lookup` function and contains information about the DNS record.

-.. autofunction:: ProofResult
+.. autofunction:: DnsResult